BestTimesToVisit.com Logo

 safety

 Always heed the advice of your tour operators regarding stinger suits and sun protection.
-During the warmer months (roughly November to May), marine stingers are present, and wearing a full-body lycra suit is non-negotiable for safe swimming and snorkeling.
-Don't forget reef-safe sunscreen – it's better for the environment and often required by tour operators.
+During the warmer months (roughly October to May), box jellyfish and Irukandji are present, so wearing a full-body lycra suit is non-negotiable for safe swimming and snorkeling.

 culture